hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

 The Eclipse Debugger is not designed to develop a whole application at runtime.

 ### Type of System
->What is the general nature of the system?
-For example: interactive tool, system, library, language, execution environment, application.
-What makes the system part of that category?

 The Eclipse Debugger is an interactive, graphical debugger for Java applications.

 ---